Feeling Afraid, Scared All The Time

-- Feeling like a constant state of gloom, doom, and foreboding follows you everywhere.
+- A constant feeling of gloom, doom, and foreboding that follows you everywhere.

-- Feeling like you can’t shut off feeling afraid, scared, and worried.
+- You can’t shut off feeling afraid, scared, and worried.

-- Feeling like your fear response is stuck in the ‘on’ position.
+- It feels like your fear response is stuck in the “on” position.

-- Feeling like a black cloud of danger has enveloped you.
+- It feels like a black cloud of danger has enveloped you.

-- Feeling like everything is threatening and dire.
+- It feels like everything is threatening and dire.

-- Feeling like you are afraid of things you never were afraid of before.
+- Feels like you are afraid of things you never were afraid of before.